 So what is the solution?
 How do you balance your dopamine?

 Truth is, while you return your brain to natural dopamine control, you will feel less than perfect.
-However, and this is a big however, you can make the situation so much easier on yourself.
-How?
-Give yourself high levels of dopamine from performing healthy actions.
+However, you can make things easier for yourself by giving yourself high levels of dopamine from performing healthy actions.

 While your brain returns to natural dopamine levels, bolster it with positive, natural, healthy activities.

-You can quit smoking, give up sugar, get through your diet, stop watching adult films, and stop all those other unhealthy actions by replacing them with healthy actions.
+You can quit smoking, give up sugar, get through your diet, stop watching adult films (be a “nofap”), and stop all those other unhealthy actions by replacing them with healthy actions.
 You’re killing the “bad dopamine” and replacing it with “good dopamine”.